xblurx/princeton-algorithms-part1/week2/notes.md

 ![Amortized analysis](./images/amortized-analysis.png)

 ## Elementary sorts
+### Shellsort
 What's interesting is that a shellsort is based on using insertion sort.
 So the basic principle is repeatedly h-sort a sequence.
 An h-sorted sequence is h interleaved sorted subsequences.
 Put simply, we just make h subsequences sorted with a step of h.
 Why an insertion sort?
 If the increments are big, the size of sub-arrays that we're sorting are small, so any method including insertion sort is going to work.
 The other thing is, if the increments are small, because we've done previous h-sorts for bigger values of h the array is partially sorted, and insertion sort is fast on partially sorted arrays (close to O(n)).
 So the implementation of a shellsort is determining an increment sequence - sequence of h's that we need to sort our array with until it is sorted (h = 1).
 The most famous one - Knuth's is 3x+1
+### Convex hull
+A convex hull of a set of N points is the smallest perimeter fence enclosing the points.
+There are 2 facts about a valid convex hull:
++ You can traverse a convex hull only making counterclockwise (ccw) turns
++ The vertices of a convex hull appear in increasing order of polar angle with respect to point p with lowest y-coordinate
+So the algorithm to find a convex hull of a set of N points is *Graham scan*:
++ Find the point with smallest y-coordinate
++ Sort the points by polar angle they make with p
++ Consider points in order, discard points until it create a ccw turn with previous
+What interesting is, there is a simple method to find whether 3 points create a ccw turn: `(b - a) * (c - a)`, and if the value of an area that these 3 points make is greater than 0 then these 3 points create ccw turn.